Acronis Introduces a Secure Infrastructure Solution for Edge Workloads

 Offering customers the ultimate flexibility and management tools

-While Acronis' primary goal in building the Acronis SDI Appliance was to create optimal integration with Acronis Data Cloud's suite of products, the appliance goes even further to meet diverse business needs.
+While Acronis' primary goal in building the Acronis SDI Appliance was to create optimal integration with Acronis Cyber Cloud's suite of products, the appliance goes even further to meet diverse business needs.